sww1235/Dream-Home-wizards-tower/README.md

 ### Radio

 -   UHF commerical MotoTrbo repeater
--   2M + 70cm + 1.25M amateur repeater
+-   2M + 70cm + 1.25M amateur repeaters

 -   HF radio

--
+## Network Planning

 ## Outlet planning

 each "room" needs a lighting outlet which will be manually switched with remote control posibilities.
 This will be used for an LED floodlight as a backup and to satisfy NEC requirements.

-2 additional lighting circuits per floor
+2-3 additional lighting circuits per floor

 ### Ground floor